 Earlier we explored the power of custom fields for keeping track of unique information on your computers.
 But what if you need to track this custom information on 100s or more computers?
 Adding this data in one computer at a time isn’t the most efficient use of a sys admin’s time.
 There are a number of ways to import custom items directly into your PDQ Inventory console.
 This is just one example.
-In this example, we’ll use asset tags as an option for something you may want to track on each computer.

 Create a CSV file containing two columns, the name of the computer followed by the value to import into the custom field.
 For example: